What You Need to Remember

 Don’t use a lack of data as an excuse for a weak resume.
 If you don’t have a specific dollar amount, you have a story of "Before and After."

 Every task you did was meant to fix some kind of mess.
 Before you started, how long did the process take?
 If it took five days and now takes two, you made things 60% faster.
 If the team was always fighting and now they meet deadlines, you fixed a cultural risk.
-If you can't find a way to measure the good you did, you aren't thinking like a leader—you’re thinking like an employee.
 Find the "mess" you inherited, explain how you cleaned it up, and that becomes your proof.
+Also see how keeping your resume current helps you capture these wins before the details fade.

 Place Yourself as a Highly Valuable Resource

-Stop acting like someone who just follows rules and hopes to pass a computer check.
-When you fall into the AMATEUR_TRAP of just matching keywords, you are saying you are a replaceable cost.
-Companies desperately need partners who can solve their failures, not just more staff.
+Stop acting like someone who just hopes to pass a computer check.
+When you treat keywords as the goal, you signal that you’re a replaceable cost.
+Companies need partners who can solve their real problems, not just more staff who can match a list.

-Not seeing the real business challenge behind the job description costs you more than just one salary—it costs you your ability to demand what you’re worth.
+Not seeing the real business challenge behind the job description costs you more than just one salary.
+It costs you the leverage to demand what you’re actually worth.